-Copy-make is a demonstration video about the physicality of sound and proposes new methodologies of working relationships between composer and performers in an open and visually centred collaborative approach.
-You can read further about this project here in an upcoming paper in Leonardo Music Journal, Volume 30, 2020.
+Copy make is a demonstration video about the physicality of sound and proposes new methodologies of working relationships between composer and performers in an open and visually centred collaborative approach.
+You can read further about this project here in a peer-reviewed paper in Leonardo Music Journal, Volume 30, 2020

 Sound and movement are recorded on a glass surface to be used as a multi-screen video score for musicians to use with an instrument or sounding object.
 Text, numbers and symbols are written over videos containing gestural movements – a technique called digital annotation that has been used in the field of dance and anthropology.
 The emphasis is on the line-semantics of the performers movements.
 A gestural matrix allows for multiple points of focus for the performer to reiterate, interpret and retrace actions within a given frame (outlined here using yellow tape).
 This project was intended to be sound-based, but there is scope for it to be explored within a choreographical context.
 The video theorises potential uses of this way of working that could have multiple performance outcomes.
 It is a platform for experimentation and for realising a fixed work, and is open to anyone who wants to discover its possible uses.

 Copy-make explores the embodied process of correspondence as a compositional tool and framework for thinking about gesture in music.
 I use correspondence in an ongoing inquiry carried out through collaborative relationships and between: the body and the music instrument; a sounding musical gesture and the nonsounding; and visual-aural and haptic-gestural relations that are part of the scoring and rehearsal process.
 The documentation of movement and its correspondence renders my scores somewhat like somatic maps.
 I use the term “line-mapping” to explain this process of discovering, transcribing, notating and transforming gestural pathways.

 Cross-modality in a music process